alexpdp7/wakat/tutorials/basic_spring_boot.rst

 Let's have a quick overview of the project as viewed in Eclipse's package explorer:

-* `<Artifact>`: your project will be named like the Artifact name you chose in the Spring Initializr website
+* `<Artifact>`: The package explorer will have a new top-level element, your project, which will be named like the Artifact name you chose in the Spring Initializr website

   * `src/main/java`: this is the folder where your application's main code resides